Chocolate Chip Pumpkin Bread With Brown Butter

 -

-Whisk in the eggs one at a time until smooth, then whisk in the pumpkin puree, vanilla, Greek yogurt, and orange zest.
+Whisk in the pumpkin puree, Greek yogurt, vanilla, and orange zest until well combined.

 -

-Combine and add chocolate
+Combine the batter and add chocolate chips

 -